zappee/portfolio-analyzer/README.md

 The article ['How to create an API key'][coinbase-api-key] describes the steps to obtain your personal API keys.

-The following command will download your transaction list from `Coinbase` and show the transactions on the screen:
+The command bellow will download your transaction list from `Coinbase` and show the transactions on the screen:

    ```
    java -jar portfolio-analyzer.jar coinbase \